2018 UPDATE: Probo Medical was featured as one of the Indianapolis Business Journal's fastest-growing companies in 2018. Read more here.

 Boxes full of potential, just waiting in David Trogden’s garage.
 That equipment was just the beginning.

-David, a 2009 graduate of the Evening MBA Program, started his Fishers-based business, Probo Medical, just a couple years ago.
+David, a 2009 graduate of the Evening MBA Program, started his Fishers-based business, Probo Medical, in 2014.

 He was asked if he would like to buy 200 ultrasound probes.
 Ultimately, he said yes.

 “I ended up with 200 ultrasound probes in my garage,” David explained, remembering the beginning moments of the business.